by Adam Branson & Collin Evans

 To be eligible for non-disclosure, you must meet the following guidelines:

--You pled guilty or no contest to a Class A or B misdemeanor or felony.
+-You pleaded guilty or no contest to a Class A or B misdemeanor or felony.

 -You completed deferred adjudication probation.